top of page

 PROGRAM |

-"Zippel Fagottist" will be the first programme in the new programming series "Pocket BACH", this time with bassoon in the leading role.
+"Zippel Fagottist" will be the first programme in the new programming series "BACH transcribed", this time with bassoon in the leading role.

 bottom of page